Hyoyeon: 2018–present: DJ career, Oh!GG and Got the Beat

-On December 27, 2021, Hyoyeon was revealed as a member of supergroup Got the Beat, alongside Girls' Generation groupmate Taeyeon and other labelmates.
-The group debuted on January 3, 2022 with single "Step Back".
+On August 9, 2021, Hyoyeon released the single "Second", featuring BIBI.
+The song debuted at position 17 on Billboard World Digital Songs in the chart issue dated August 21, 2021.
+On December 27, Hyoyeon was revealed as a member of supergroup Got the Beat, alongside Girls' Generation groupmate Taeyeon and other labelmates.
+The group debuted on January 3, 2022, with single "Step Back".